Williams Partners: Atlantic Sunrise Clears Another Hurdle, But Delay Risks Remain

 Important Note: This article is not an investment recommendation and should not be relied upon when making investment decisions - investors should conduct their own comprehensive research.
 Please read the disclaimer at the end of this article.

-The final Environmental Impact Statement ("EIS") for the Atlantic Sunrise pipeline project was issued on December 30.
-Today's announcement is a modest positive for Williams Partners (NYSE:WPZ) and Cabot Oil & Gas (NYSE:COG), as the news was mostly anticipated, in my opinion (Cabot's stock moved ~3% higher on the news, during a difficult trading session for gas producer stocks).
+The final Environmental Impact Statement ("EIS") for the Atlantic Sunrise pipeline project was issued on December 30, 2016.
+Today's announcement is a modest positive for Williams Partners (NYSE:WPZ) and Cabot Oil & Gas (NYSE:COG), as the news was mostly anticipated, in my opinion (Cabot's stock moved ~3% higher on the news during a difficult trading session for gas producer stocks).

-The announcement highlights Atlantic Sunrise being a pivotal element (and uncertainty) for Cabot's investment thesis, as investors will increasingly focus on the company's business profile in 2018.
-If the project succeeds in clearing regulatory obstacles at the State and local level, Cabot would see not only a massive increase in its produced volumes, but also enjoy significantly wider margins on the volumes transported on Atlantic Sunrise.
-With 850 MMcf/d of firm capacity, Atlantic Sunrise is by far the largest building block in Cabot's plan to grow its gross Marcellus production from ~2.0 Bcf/d at the end of 2016 to ~3.5 Bcf at the end of 2018.
-If Atlantic Sunrise succeeds, it would account for roughly one-quarter of the company's total volumes and account for an even larger portion of the company's gross margin.
+The announcement highlights Atlantic Sunrise as being a pivotal element (and uncertainty) for Cabot's investment thesis, as investors will increasingly focus on the company's business profile in 2018.
+If the project succeeds in clearing regulatory obstacles at the state and local levels, Cabot would see not only a massive increase in its produced volumes, but will also enjoy significantly wider margins on the volumes transported on Atlantic Sunrise.
+With 850 MMcf/d of firm capacity, Atlantic Sunrise is by far the largest building block in the company's plan to grow its gross Marcellus production from ~2.0 Bcf/d at the end of 2016 to ~3.5 Bcf at the end of 2018.
+If Atlantic Sunrise succeeds, it would account for roughly one-quarter of the company's total volumes and an even larger portion of its gross margin.

 Atlantic Sunrise

 As a reminder, Atlantic Sunrise is a major takeaway project designed to connect the Marcellus area with premium demand markets in the Mid-Atlantic and Southeastern U.S. The project is mostly a greenfield pipeline, but also includes, for a portion of the route, an expansion along existing Williams Partners' Transco mainline rights of way.
-The project's construction is being managed by Williams Partners .
+The project's construction is being managed by Williams Partners.
 Cabot Oil & Gas is the anchor shipper with 0.85 Bcf/d firm capacity of the pipeline's proposed initial 1.7 Bcf/d total capacity.

 (Source: Williams Companies)